nickrusso42518/perf/README.md

-# perf_playbook series
+# Performance Testers
 This series of playbooks accomplish a number of performance test tasks in the network.
-They are briefly described below.
+They are briefly described below, either each one becoming more time consuming and comprehensive than the one before it.

   * `sperf`: Short-term performance test builds a matrix of average RTT times.
 This is suitable for general public distribution.
 Unlike